Bhumibol Adulyadej: Declining health

 Bhumibol suffered from lumbar spinal stenosis, and received a microsurgical decompression for the condition in July 2006.
 He was admitted to the hospital in October 2007 and diagnosed with a blood shortage to his brain.
 He received treatment for various ailments including heart problems and was released after three weeks.

 Bhumibol was again admitted to Siriraj Hospital in September 2009, apparently suffering from flu and pneumonia.
 In 2011, it was revealed as part of WikiLeaks' leak of United States diplomatic cables that he had suffered from Parkinson's disease and depression.
 He was diagnosed with diverticulitis in hospital in November 2011, and was treated for the condition in January 2012.
 Bhumibol suffered minute subdural bleeding in the left frontal area of his brain for which he was treated in July 2012.
 Bhumibol left the hospital in July 2013, and travelled to Klai Kangwon Palace at Hua Hin on 2 August 2013, but returned intermittently in the following years, most recently on 1 June 2015.

 Bhumibol was too ill to appear for the public celebration of his birthday on 5 December 2015, but made a televised appearance on 14 December, his first in several months.
-The King temporarily left hospital to visit Chitralada Royal Villa on 11 January 2016 but returned later that day.
+The king temporarily left hospital for a brief visit to Chitralada Royal Villa on 11 January 2016.
+In February, he developed a high fever due to sepsis, which improved following antibiotics treatment.
+In October, the king developed organ failure owing to hypotension and became dependent on hemodialysis due to kidney failure.

-On 1 October 2016, the palace released a bulletin stating that after recovering from a fever, King Bhumibol underwent tests that revealed a blood infection and an X-ray found inflammation on his left lung, along with water in his lungs.
-He had been in kidney failure for some time and received dialysis.
-By 9 October, he had been placed on a ventilator and doctors pronounced him "not yet stable".
-Crowds of well-wishers, many dressed in pink symbolizing good health and luck, gathered outside Siriraj Hospital and the Grand Palace to offer prayers and support.

-By 12 October, the royal children had arrived at Siriraj Hospital and Crown Prince Vajiralongkorn had met with the prime minister.
-There were some internal concerns about the succession of the crown prince, in that he was not perceived to be as well-respected as his father and it was speculated that some palace elites, responding to the people's admiration for Princess Maha Chakri Sirindhorn, might try to position her to take the throne.